syncfusion-content/asp.netmvc-docs/aspnetmvc/RadialMenu/Image-Customization.md

 title: Image-Customization
 description: image customization
 platform: ejmvc
-control: Radial Menu
+control: RadialMenu
 documentation: ug
 ---

-## Image Customization
+# Image Customization

 You can simply customize the Radial Menu’s center and back images by using the Imageclass and Backimageclass properties.
 By using this imageclass property, you can customize the Radial Menu center image.